Symplectic Quantization: numerical results for the Feynman propagator on a 1+1 lattice and the theoretical relation with Quantum Field Theory: Symplectic Quantization: from dynamics to ensemble averages

-The one above is to our knowledge the first derivation from first principles of the Feynman path-integral formula in the context of a more extended framework.
-We could say that this larger framework is the statistical mechanics of action-preserving systems, opposed to the statistical mechanics of energy-preserving systems, which is the standard one.
-And it is precisely the fact that statistical ensembles are built on the conservation of a non positive-defined quantity, which is the true landmark of the relativistic nature of the theory, that determines the fact that {\it locally} we can only access complex probability amplitudes and not real probabilities.
+Let us now come back for a moment on the reason why, differently from what is customary in the theory of statistical ensembles, symplectic quantization is related to quantum field theory by Fourier rathern than Laplace transforming.
+This comes from the fact that the microcanonical statistical ensemble of sympletic quantization is built on the conservation of a non positive-defined quantity, landmark of the relativistic nature of the theory, that implies the necessity of Fourier transforming and determines the fact that {\it locally} we can only access complex probability amplitudes and not real probabilities.
 From the perspective of symplectic quantization the replacement at the local level of probabilities with probability amplitudes is therefore a direct consequence of special relativity and a wise use of statistical ensembles.
 To better understand this statement let us consider an unrealistic situation where the symplectic action (generalized Hamiltonian) $\mathbb{H}[\phi,\pi]$ was positive definite.
 In this case one could change ensemble with Laplace rather than Fourier transform,

-leading to a theory which is perfectly equivalent to standard statistical mechanics in the canonical ensemble: locally there is a probability density for the field configuration, $\rho(\phi) \propto e^{\mu S[\phi]}$.
-Let us notice that the factor $\rho(\phi)$ is intuitively well defined as a local probability density because for typical configuration of the field, far from those corresponding to ultrarelavistic particles, the relativistic action is usually negative $S[\phi]<0$.\\